solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 New evidence, however, renders it imperatively necessary to exhume the dawn-animal and hold a fresh inquest.
 This time the enquiry need only be brief, and beyond doubt the verdict will be final.

 Once when examining one of Carpenter's sections under the microscope I saw embedded in serpentine a very small object 0.1 mm. in diameter, which I took to be a young nummulite shell* (Plate 11.
 Fig. 42), and presently found several similar objects.* Further research apparently led to the discovery that a specimen of _Eozoön_ was a mass of small "nummulite" shells.
 At first they seemed to me to be associated in colonies.
-The supposed shells, on an average about four millimetres in diameter, were present both in the green and white bands, frequently also one "shell" being half in the green and half in the white.
+The supposed shells, on an average about four millimeters in diameter, were present both in the green and white bands, frequently also one "shell" being half in the green and half in the white.
 Next I discovered in the sections under high powers "appearances" closely resembling Radiolaria and Diatoms.*

 *) Described, but very incorrectly, in A.M.N.H.
 Sept. and Oct.
 1912.